flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 In other words, the same as the main app target's build phases.

-This makes sure your Flutter Dart code is compiled when running the App Clip target.
+This ensures that your Flutter Dart code is compiled when running the App Clip target.

-### 7.4
+**7.4**

 Press the `+` sign and select `New Run Script Phase` again.
 Leave it as the last phase.